BellevueDSCLoyd/DSC540/README.md

 ## Data

 The data was retrieved from api.nasa.gov and requires a login.

-The [folder](data/) containing the two CSV files is a part of this repository.
+The [folder](data/) containing the three CSV files is a part of this repository.

 _The exoplanet function wrapper used by the nasapy is deprecated by a change at [Cal Tech](https://exoplanetarchive.ipac.caltech.edu)_

-I have a copy of that final data set [here](data/exoplanets_manual.csv).

 ## EDA